-It's been a minute since you brought someone back to your place to hook up.
-You dust off your stash of condoms in your beside table and realize that the only ones left claim to have expired sometime last year.
-Should you take your chances like it's a (probably harmless but sketchy) jar of expired salsa?
+You're about to have sex.
+But suddenly, you remember you forgot to pick up that new box of condoms at the pharmacy.
+You dig through some drawers and find a loose rubber floating around in your beside table.
+You feel triumph — until you realize the package claims this contraceptive expired sometime last year.
+Should you take your chances, like it's a (probably harmless but sketchy) jar of expired salsa?
 Or do you have to throw your expired condoms in the trash along with your hopes of penetrative sex tonight?

 Are expired condoms safe to use?

 Over time, condom materials (including latex, polyurethane, and lambskin) will degrade and become brittle, says Nerys Benfield, MD, MPH, a gynecologist from Albert Einstein College of Medicine, Montefiore Medical Center.
 When condoms are less flexible, they break or tear more easily.
 So, using an expired condom leaves you at greater risk of contracting a sexually transmitted infection or getting pregnant, Dr. Benfield says.

 What happens if you use an expired condom?

 But what if you don't have any other condoms in your house, and you go for the expired one anyway?
 (Or maybe you only noticed the packet's expiration date post-coitus, as you were cleaning up.)
 "Despite all the risks, both partners will benefit from using an expired condom versus no condom at all," Dr. Banfield says.
 If the expired condom was stored in a cool, dry place, it may work better than nothing, she says.
 But you're taking on a risk: It may not protect against all STIs.
 Planned Parenthood adds that if you're using a condom you know is expired and you're having P-in-V sex, it can't hurt to invoke the pull out method as an additional precaution against pregnancy.